rishav1122/Crash_detection/README.md

 * Could use any advanced object detection model to detect cars (YOLOv8)
 * Could use any advanced tracking algorithm to track cars (BotSORT, DeepocsSORT)
-* Could use object detectors that give quadrilateral output rather than rectangles parallel to x and y axis (Florence)
+* Could use object detectors that give quadrilateral output rather than rectangles parallel to x and y axis (YOLO-R)